Curriculum

 Prerequisite: None

-Prerequisite: English I or one year of high school-level English
+Prerequisite: ENG100 or one year of high school-level English

-Prerequisite: AP English Literature & Composition or three years of high school-level English
+Prerequisite: English 300 or three years of high school-level English

 Mathematics